rdemirian/greenboom/README.md

 >
 > No follow-up.
 No interview.
 Just me, quietly yelling into the void with a `git log`.

-That’s when `boom.sh` became more than a joke — it became ✨ **self-defense** ✨.
+That’s when this became more than a joke — it became ✨ **self-defense** ✨.

-`boom.sh` is a commit script designed to make your **GitHub profile look like you're dangerously productive**, even if you've spent the last year alternating between existential dread and Doomscrolling™.
+`greenboom` is a commit script designed to make your **GitHub profile look like you're dangerously productive**, even if you've spent the last year alternating between existential dread and Doomscrolling™.

 It simulates a long, slow descent into madness via green squares.